-- ➔ Increase team by hiring a specialist to take on the work and keep me free for building relationships and deals.
+- ➔ Increase team buy hiring a VA or specialist to take on the work and keep you free.

 Next 12 months

-➔ Build a second revenue method like Private agreement affiliate deals, ClickBank, Direct vendor agreement, Email, Tools list or selling sponsored placements etc.
+- ➔ Build a second revenue method like ClickBank, Affiliate network, Tools list or selling sponsored placements etc.